rasbt/mlxtend/docs/_site/sources/user_guide/feature_extraction/PrincipalComponentAnalysis.md

 ## Example 4 - Factor Loadings

 After evoking the `fit` method, the factor loadings are available via the `loadings_` attribute.
-In simple terms, the the loadings are the unstandardized values of the eigenvectors.
-Or in other words, we can interpret the loadings as the covariances (or correlation in case we standardized the input features) between the input features and the and the principal components (or eigenvectors), which have been scaled to unit length.
+In simple terms, the loadings are the unstandardized values of the eigenvectors.
+Or in other words, we can interpret the loadings as the covariances (or correlation in case we standardized the input features) between the input features and the principal components (or eigenvectors), which have been scaled to unit length.

 By having the loadings scaled, they become comparable by magnitude and we can assess how much variance in a component is attributed to the input features (as the components are  just a weighted linear combination of the input features).